YOU MAKE A DIFFERENCE

 ADOPT-A-BUILDING -- GIVE US A CALL AND WE WILL WORK WITH YOU!

 Lakewood’s Adopt-A-Building program is designed to be a win-win partnership between Lakewood and guests who want to enjoy a greater involvement and gain greater benefit from this ministry and resource.
-Each partnership is custom tailored to the needs and wishes of the guest in the amount of involvement shared and benefit received.
+Each partnership is custom-tailored to the needs and wishes of the guest in the amount of involvement shared and benefits received.
 We hope you consider a win-win partnership with us today.

 To encourage church and group connectedness and involvement with Lakewood Retreat

 To help improve and maintain facilities

 To provide a local opportunity for churches to promote mission teamwork and build church relationships

 Although some of our projects may be a bit more involved, many just require doing a little sprucing up.
 Skills, job experience, interests and artistic ability of all sorts can be utilized to help improve, maintain or refurbish the facilities.

 Projects are not necessarily a building as the name implies...

 Whether church group or family, we have projects of all sizes that will help make Lakewood look its very best for our many guests.
 Adopting a building and/or area is a great way to be involved in what God is doing at Lakewood.